JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Version Changelog:
 ------------------

-v11.0                                                  18.10.2021
+v11.0                                                  11.11.2021
 -----
 +Made it easier to use Arthur's PC and added look up and down keys.
 +Fixed finding gums after Ming fight and game sound at beachhouse.
 +Removed Humanity gain for just telling Johansen you will save him.
 +Made brandishing weapons on hub levels cause criminal violations.
 +Corrected Arthur ignoring attack and removed maze note inspection.
++Made dialog NPCs forget scared or aggressive state on map reload.
+Removed leftover changes to vendors and emails for plus and basic.
 Repaired Mercurio and Arthur dialogues and other minor text bugs.
-Removed leftover changes to vendors and emails for plus and basic.
+Fixed Glaze TV, SWAT rope, bomberman trigger and other map issues.
 Made Chang not drop his blade and renamed second knife for basic.
+Fixed revisiting Kamikaze Zen and long silence after a Tommy line.
+Killed Hannah on reading her diary to avoid duplicate quest logs.
 Removed special Heather lines and Hallowbrook cowering from basic.
-Killed Hannah on reading her diary to avoid duplicate quest logs.
-Fixed revisiting Kamikaze Zen and long silence after a Tommy line.
 Disabled Obfuscating the Protean warform to avoid freeze on exit.
 Made sure player can't leave endgame Skyeline haven via the vents.
 Updated the SDK and game mod launcher loader, thanks to Psycho-A.
 Removed warrens2 computer trigger and fixed museum email adresses.
 Corrected over twenty facial animations and a possible Patty bug.
-Fixed Glaze TV, SWAT rope, bomberman trigger and other map issues.
+Fixed traps at the temple and an issue with somebody in the diner.

 v10.9                                                  16.07.2021
 -----